directionmiage/simpleTCFS/README.md

     docker attach cli

 enables to use the containerized cli (see docker-compose.yml and the devops lecture for more information).
+In the spring shell, you can run a demo with `script demo.txt`.

+As for persistence, you can use the `psql` command within the postgres image to connect to the DB with a SQL cli:

+    docker exec -it db psql -U postgresuser -W -d tcf-db

+And then commands like:

+   * `\dt+` to list all tables
+   * `SELECT * FROM customer;` to check that the two customers have been created by the demo script.

 Note that you cannot run the two docker images separately and expect them to communicate with each other, each one being isolated in its own container.
 That's one of the main purpose of `docker-compose` to enable composition of container, with by default a shared network.